respawn-app/FlowMVI/docs/v2/plugins.md

 ```

-Here are all dsl functions of a plugin:
+Here are all the dsl functions of a plugin:

 ### Name